WATTx/iot-workshop/README.md

 * Test it!

-## Step 1 — Install the drivers to connect to the Wemos (macOS only)
+## Step 1 — Install driver to connect to the Wemos (macOS and Windows only)
+For Mac:

-**WARNING: if you've used one of our Wemos before installing Sierra on your Mac and have the old CH340 drivers, connecting the Wemos to your USB port _will_ crash your Mac.
-Go to http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra and follow these instructions**
+**WARNING**: if you've used one of our Wemos before installing Sierra on your Mac and have the old CH340 drivers, connecting the Wemos to your USB port _will_ crash your Mac.
+Go to http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra and follow these instructions:

-1. Download this [file](http://download.makeblock.com/mblock/CH34x_Install_V1.3.pkg) and run it.
+Download this [file](http://download.makeblock.com/mblock/CH34x_Install_V1.3.pkg) and run it.
 You'll need to restart your Mac after the installation is finished.
+For Windows:
+Some versions of Windows, the device cannot be detected due to missing driver.
+Please follow [this](http://www.dnatechindia.com/ch340g-drivers-download-installation-guide.html) to manually install CH340 driver.

 ## Step 2 — Install & Configure the Arduino app